-- 1. The student completes, signs, and submits the Withdrawal Request Form. - 2.
-The student's health care provider submits documentation to the Dean of Students or Dean of Campus verifying illness, substantiating the withdrawal as medically necessary, and providing treatment recommendations to promote progress toward recovery and readiness to return. - 3.
-The student completes, signs, and submits the Voluntary Medical Withdrawal Agreement, created by the Dean of Students (NY, LA) or Dean of Campus (SB) or designee in collaboration with the student, and individualized according to the medical documentation received.
+- 1. The student's health care provider submits documentation to the Dean of Students or Dean of Campus verifying illness, substantiating the withdrawal as medically necessary, and providing treatment recommendations to promote progress toward recovery and readiness to return. - 2.
+The student completes, signs, and submits the Voluntary Medical Withdrawal Agreement, created by the Dean of Students (NY, LA) or Dean of Campus (SB) or designee in collaboration with the student, and individualized according to the medical documentation received. - 3.
+The student completes, signs, and submits the Withdrawal Request Form.